bcnmy/biconomy-client-sdk/.github/pull_request_template.md

-# Description
+# Summary

-Please include a summary of the changes and the related issue.
-Please also include relevant motivation and context.
-List any dependencies that are required for this change.
+Please provide a brief summary of the changes and the issue number this PR addresses.

-Fixes # (issue)
+Related Issue: # (issue number)

-## Type of change
+## Change Type

-Please delete options that are not relevant.

-- [ ] Bug fix (non-breaking change which fixes an issue)
+- [ ] Bug Fix
+- [ ] Refactor
-- [ ] New feature (non-breaking change which adds functionality)
+- [ ] New Feature
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] Breaking Change
+- [ ] Documentation Update
+- [ ] Performance Improvement
-- [ ] This change requires a documentation update
+- [ ] Other

-# How Has This Been Tested?

-Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration

-**Test Configuration**:
-* Firmware version:
-* Hardware:
-* Toolchain:
-* SDK:

-# Checklist:
+# Checklist

-- [ ] My code follows the style guidelines of this project
+- [ ] My code follows this project's style guidelines
-- [ ] I have performed a self-review of my code
+- [ ] I've reviewed my own code
-- [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] I've added comments for any hard-to-understand areas
-- [ ] I have made corresponding changes to the documentation
+- [ ] I've updated the documentation if necessary
 - [ ] My changes generate no new warnings
-- [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] I've added tests that prove my fix is effective or my feature works
-- [ ] New and existing unit tests pass locally with my changes
+- [ ] All unit tests pass locally with my changes
-- [ ] Any dependent changes have been merged and published in downstream modules
+- [ ] Any dependent changes have been merged and published

+# Additional Information

+Any additional information or context about the PR.

+# Branch Naming

+Make sure your branch name follows the pattern: `features/`, `fixes/`, or `releases/`.

+**Note**: The person creating the PR is responsible for merging and deleting the branch.
+Ensure the code has been tested, commented, linted, and documents updated if needed.